textpattern/textpattern.github.io/faqs/common-how-do-i-questions.md

 </txp_if_first_article>

-h4. ...apply a special layout to articles from a particular section when shown on the front page?
+h4. …apply a special layout to articles from a particular section when shown on the front page?

 Use the "txp:if_article_section":http://textbook.textpattern.net/wiki/index.php?title=if_article_section tag in your article form: